vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 kube_config = <sensitive>
 resource_group_name = SysTest-k8s-resources
 ```

-//TODO:

-* Stablish variable types as string
-* "Example"
-* Tags

-### Improvements
+The output variables are written inside the Terraform state object in the remote Azure storage.
+That storage is encrypted at rest, and can only be accessed using the Azure CLI or the Azure Portal with your login credentials.

+You will now have on your Azure account:
+ * An storage group, that holds the rest of the resources
+ * An Azure Container Registry to store the images of the microservices containers
+ * A public IP assignment
+ * A load balancer assigned to that public IP
+ * An Azure Kubernetes Service managed cluster, using the previous load balancer

+You could omit the creation of the public IP and load balancer, as those resources would be automatically provisioned for your cluster.
+But when you provision them in an explicit way, if you later remove the Kubernetes cluster to replace it for a different one, you will maintain the same IP address.

+Several aditional resource groups will appear on your Azure account, that are automatically created to be able to serve your Kubernetes cluster requirements.

-You could create the service principal using also Terraform. [example](https://medium.com/@kari.marttila/creating-azure-kubernetes-service-aks-the-right-way-9b18c665a6fa)
+_Improvement_: You could create the service principal using also Terraform. [example](https://medium.com/@kari.marttila/creating-azure-kubernetes-service-aks-the-right-way-9b18c665a6fa)

-You could also create a Log Analytics resource for the cluster. [example](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks)
+_Improvement_: You could also provision a Log Analytics resource for the cluster. [example](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks)

-Use __workspaces__ to define different paramenters for a production and development kubernetes environment ([more info](https://www.terraform.io/docs/state/workspaces.html) )
+_Improvement_: Use __workspaces__ to define different paramenters for a production and development kubernetes environment ([more info](https://www.terraform.io/docs/state/workspaces.html) )

 ---
 [Next step: 4.
 Get credentials Kubectl and ACR](../docs/04_get_credentials.md)